silinternational/certmagic-storage-dynamodb/README.md

 [CertMagic](https://github.com/caddyserver/certmagic) Is an awesome package for doing all the heavy lifting with Let's Encrypt for certificate provisioning and use.
-In order to be flexible about how you use CertMagic it has support for various methods of storing certificates CertMagic has a [Storage Interface](https://pkg.go.dev/github.com/caddyserver/certmagic?tab=doc#Storage) allowing for multiple storage implementations.
+In order to be flexible about how you use CertMagic, it has support for various methods of storing certificates.
+CertMagic has a [Storage Interface](https://pkg.go.dev/github.com/caddyserver/certmagic?tab=doc#Storage) allowing for multiple storage implementations.